Adjusted Balance Method to Calculate Credit Card Finance Charges

 Of all the methods of calculating finance charges, the adjusted balance method usually results in the lowest finance charge for consumers.

 Unfortunately, not many credit card issuers use this method.
-Most use either the daily balance or average daily balance method which takes into account all transactions made during the billing cycle and, and purchases made during the billing cycle in some cases.
+Most use either the daily balance or average daily balance method, both of which take into account all transactions made during the billing cycle.

 How to Avoid Credit Card Finance Charges